| Policy Title | SAFER RECRUITMENT & SELECTION | Date of Last Review | September 2024 |

 each candidate.
 It is essential that factual notes of responses given are made by each panel

-member. - Invitation to interview
+- Invitation to interview

 20.1 A model template letter can be found in Appendix 9.